Carboplatin and Paclitaxel With or Without Viral Therapy in Treating Patients With Recurrent or Metastatic Pancreatic Cancer

 Inclusion Criteria:

-Patients must have measurable disease, defined as one lesion that can be accurately measured in at least one dimension per Response Evaluation Criteria In Solid Tumors (RECIST) 1.1 (longest diameter to be recorded) as >= 10 mm by spiral computed tomography (CT) scan (CT scan slice thickness no greater than 5 mm)
+- Patients must have measurable disease, defined as one lesion that can be accurately measured in at least one dimension per Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 (longest diameter to be recorded) as >= 10 mm by spiral computed tomography (CT) scan (CT scan slice thickness no greater than 5 mm); malignant lymph nodes will be considered measurable if they are >= 15 mm in short axis; for patients previously irradiated, the measurable lesion must be outside the radiated field

 - Eastern Cooperative Oncology Group (ECOG) status =< 1 (Karnofsky >= 70%)

-- Absolute neutrophil count (ANC) >= 1.5 x 10^9/L SI units
+- Absolute neutrophil count (ANC) >= 1.5 x 10^9/L International System of Units (SI) units

 - Platelet count >= 100 x10^9/L SI units

-- Hemoglobin >= 8.5 g/dL
+- Hemoglobin >= 8.5 g/dL SI units

 - Serum creatinine =< 1.5 mg/dL OR creatinine clearance >= 60 mL/min

-- Bilirubin =< ULN (=< 2 x upper limit of normal [ULN] if it is non-rising for a period of 10 days prior to initiation of therapy)
+- Bilirubin =< upper limit of normal (ULN) (=< 2 x ULN if it is non-rising for a period of 10 days prior to initiation of therapy)

-- Aspartete aminotransferase (AST)/alanine aminotransferase (ALT) =< 3 X ULN
+- Aspartate aminotransferase (AST)/alanine aminotransferase (ALT) =< 3 X ULN

 - Troponin I < ULN